 Marine biogeographers often use Geographic Information Systems, or GIS, to aid in their research of marine animals, plants, and habitats.
 Scientists and GIS specialists develop map-based data that describe the distribution and ecology of living marine resources and their connections to human communities.
 State and federal planners can apply these tools and information to position aquaculture sites and alternative energy facilities, and to protect fisheries and coral spawning areas.
 Information from biogeographers allows planners to consider possible scenarios, such as new development, that may, or may not, impact the environment.

-NOAA's Center for Coastal Monitoring and Assessment, part of the National Centers for Coastal Ocean Science, conducts research on the distribution and ecology of marine plants and animals to predict future trends.
+NOAA's National Centers for Coastal Ocean Science conducts research on the distribution and ecology of marine plants and animals to predict future trends.
 Tools such as surveys, maps, and reports provide specific information to assess ecosystem conditions, anticipate changes in the environment, and evaluate how people's social and economic needs can be met.

 Vast and diverse coral reefs surround the U.S. territory of American Samoa, an archipelago located in the central Pacific.
 In 2011, NOAA completed a Biogeographic Assessment of the Samoan Archipelago, the first broad-scale effort to characterize the islands' marine ecosystems in a comprehensive manner.